walles/px/README.md

 usage and present that in one or more columns.

 # TODO Misc
-* Put column headings at the top of each column
 * In the details view, list processes as `Name(PID)` rather than `PID:Name`.
 To humans the name is more important than the PID, so it should be first.